orb-community/orb-website/docs/guides/dhcp_services.md

-## Configuring Observability for DHCP Services

-### Overview

-This solution guide will walk you through setting up monitoring for the DHCP services.
+This solution guide will walk you through setting up ==Observability for DHCP Services== using Orb agents.
+This is a monitoring configuration that can be used when monitoring of DHCP services is required.

-### Agent Configuration
+## Configure Observation

+The first step is to configure what data the agents should be observing.
+This is done by defining and configuring what ==Tap== the agents should be listenining on.

-The default **PCAP** tap configuration is all that is necessary for DHCP monitoring.
+The default ==PCAP== (Packet Capture) tap configuration is all that is necessary for DHCP monitoring.
 Your agent tap configurations should look something like this:

 === "YAML"
     ```yaml